Methadone, When Abused is Not a Safe Alternative to Drugs and Has Long-term Side Effects

 - Rehabilitative and Maintenance – after reaching a comfortable and steady dosage, the patient continues to take the dosage daily during the rehabilitative and maintenance stages.
 After a period of time, upon showing compliance, positive lifestyle changes, and without illicit drug use, the patient may be allowed to increase the total take-home doses weekly.
 After two years, patients under maintenance treatment can take home month-long doses.

 - Tapering – at any time, patients may start tapering their dosage to quit methadone.
-However, most doctors recommend at least one year of MMT as longer MMT periods have better treatment results.
+However, most doctors recommend at least one year of MMT as longer as MMT periods have better treatment results.
 Tapering may take weeks or months.

 Benefits of Long-Term Methadone Use